krorvik/pg-op-gke-quickstart/docs/move_from_vm.md

 At this point, you should call "select pg_switch_wal();" to see if segments are archived.
 Check that there are no ".ready" files in the wal folder on the master server - and that files appear in the bucket under the given path.
 (Note: call "pg_switch_xlog()" in postgresql < 10)

-# Prepare for postgres-operator configuration
+# Prepare for postgres-operator configuration (debian based only)

 This section applies only for debian based servers - for RHEL-based servers, you can skip this part.